 Now you’ve a detailed quote in your hands, do you know if you need everything on the list?
 It’s hard to negotiate if you’re unsure whether all those items are necessary.

-Take out the guesswork by learning what’s due to be checked or replaced, and what isn’t.
+Take out the guesswork by learning how often you should service your car and what’s typically included in each visit.
 You’ll find a list of standard items due for replacement at each service interval in your owner’s manual.
 Handy!

 Don’t be afraid to get a second (or third) itemised quote that lists all the labour, parts, and fluids separately.
 Ask your mechanic to explain it clearly and confirm in writing the warranty on all parts and repairs.